 Financing Law School: International students admitted to the JD program are now eligible to apply for federal financial aid if they are one of the following:

-- U.S. Permanent Resident with an Alien Registration Receipt Card (I-551)
+- U.S. Permanent Resident with a Permanent Resident Card (I-551)

 - Conditional Permanent Resident (I-551C)